Valafi/UE5-Style-Guide/README.md

 This can be seen as a pseudo-exception to [redundant folders](#content-structure--redundant-folders).

-There are certain asset types that have a huge volume of related files where each asset has a unique purpose.
+Some asset types can have a huge volume of related files where each asset has a unique purpose.
 The two most common are Animation and Audio assets.
 If you find yourself having 15+ of these assets that belong together, they should be together.

 For example, animations that are shared across multiple characters should lay in `Characters/Common/Animations` and may have sub-folders such as `Locomotion` or `Cinematic`.

 > This does not apply to assets like textures and materials.
-It is common for a `Rocks` folder to have a large amount of textures if there are a large amount of rocks, however these textures are generally only related to a few specific rocks and should be named appropriately.
+It is common for a `Rocks` folder to have a lot of textures if there are a lot of rocks, but these textures are generally only related to a few specific rocks and should be named appropriately.
 Even if these textures are part of a [Material Library](#content-structure--material-library).

 ### `MaterialLibrary` <a name="content-structure--material-library"></a>